timlrx/rehype-prism-plus/README.md

 #### options.showLineNumbers

-Type: `boolean`.
+Type: `boolean | string[]`
-Default: `false`.
+Default: `false`

 By default, line numbers will only be displayed for code block cells with a meta property that includes 'showLineNumbers'.
-To control the starting line number use `showLineNumbers=X`, where `X` is the starting line number as a meta property for the code block.
+To control the starting line number, use `showLineNumbers=X`, where `X` is the starting line number as a meta property for the code block.

-If you would like to show line numbers for all code blocks, without specifying the meta property, set this to `true`.
+If you would like to show line numbers for all code blocks without specifying the meta property, set this to `true`.

+Alternatively, you can specify an array of languages for which the line numbers should be shown.
+For example, setting the option as `showLineNumbers: ['typescript']` will display line numbers only for code blocks with the language `typescript`, while other languages (e.g., `text`) will not display line numbers.

-**Note**: This will wrongly assign a language class and the class might appear as `language-{1,3}` or `language-showLineNumbers`, but allow the language highlighting and line number function to work.
-An possible approach would be to add a placeholder like `unknown` so the `div` will have `class="language-unknown"`
+**Note**: When this option is used, the plugin may assign a language class incorrectly (e.g., `language-{1,3}`, `language-showLineNumbers`, or `language-{specifiedLanguage}`).
+One possible approach to mitigate this is to add a placeholder like `unknown` so that the resulting `div` will have a class such as `language-unknown`.

 [rehype]: https://github.com/wooorm/rehype
 [prism]: http://prismjs.com/